pjakiela/ECON523/exercises/E4-DD2.md

 set scheme s1mono
 set seed 123456

-cd "C:\Users\pj\Dropbox\econ379-2021\exercises\E5-DD2\fig"
+cd "C:\mypath\E4-DD2"
-use "C:\Users\pj\Dropbox\econ379-2021\exercises\E5-DD2\data\E5-GodlontonOkeke-data.dta"
+use "C:\mypath\E4-DD2\E5-GodlontonOkeke-data.dta"
 ```

 <br>

-#### Generating the Variables Needed for Analysis
+### Generating the Variables Needed for Analysis

-To implement difference-in-differences, we need a dummy variable for the post treatment period,
+To implement difference-in-differences, we need a **dummy variable for the post treatment period**,
-a dummy variable for the treatment group, and an interaction between the two.
-The post variable is
+a **dummy variable for the treatment group**, and an **interaction between the two**.
+The `post` variable is
 already present in the data set.
-What is the mean of the post variable?
+What is the mean of the `post` variable?

 The `time` variable indicates the month and year in which a birth took place.
 If you type the command
 `desc time` you'll see the following output: